 Kernel density estimation is a smoothing method which shows structure in data that can be hard to find by other methods.
-See, for example, Scott (1992), Wand and Jones (1995) and Bowman and Azzalini (1997) for many interesting examples.
+See, for example, Scott (1992), Wand and Jones (1995) and Bowman and Azzalini (1997) for much more about this field, including many interesting examples.
 While the method is good at finding structure, it can also miss important structure via oversmoothing, or else find unimportant spurious structure via undersmoothing.